samuelbalogh/codeclub2022/01/Readme.md

     print(number)
 ```

 This is called "iteration": we iterate over a list of items.
-Generally speaking, we iterate over an "iterable".
+Generally speaking, we iterate over an "_iterable_".
-Iterable is "an object capable of returning its members one at a time"
+Iterable is an object capable of returning its members _one at a time_.

 For example, a list is an iterable.